emanjon/draft-mattsson-cfrg-aes-gcm-sst/draft-mattsson-cfrg-aes-gcm-sst.md

 6. Let X = POLYVAL(H, S[0], S[1], ...)
 7. Let full_tag = POLYVAL(H<sub>2</sub>, X ⊕ L) ⊕ M
 8. Let expected_tag = truncate(full_tag, tag_length)
-9. If tag ≠ expected_tag, return error and abort
+9. If tag ≠ expected_tag, return an error and abort
 10. Let P = ct ⊕ truncate(Z[3:n + 2], len(ct))
 11. If N passes replay protection, return P

-The comparison of tag and expected_tag in step 9 MUST be performed in constant time to prevent any information leakage about the position of the first mismatched byte.
+The comparison of tag and expected_tag in step 9 MUST be performed in constant time to prevent information leakage about the position of the first mismatched byte.
 For a given key, a plaintext MUST NOT be returned unless it is certain that a plaintext has not been returned for the same nonce.

-Replay protection can be performed either before step 1 or during step 11.
+Replay protection MAY be performed either before step 1 or during step 11.
 Protocols with nonce-hiding mechanisms {{Bellare}}, such as QUIC {{RFC9001}}, implement replay protection after decryption to mitigate timing side-channel attacks.
-A simple replay-protection mechanism is to include a sequence number in the nonce construction and accept a message only if its sequence number is the next expected value.

 ## Encoding (ct, tag) Tuples

-Applications MAY keep the ciphertext and the authentication tag in distinct structures or encode both as a single octet string C. In the latter case, the tag MUST immediately follow the ciphertext ct:
+Applications MAY store the ciphertext and the authentication tag in separate structures or encode both as a single octet string C. In the latter case, the tag MUST immediately follow the ciphertext:

 C = ct \|\| tag

 # AES and Rijndael-256 in GCM-SST {#AES-GCM-SST}

-This section defines Advanced Encryption Standard (AES) and Rijndael with 256-bit keys and blocks (Rijndael-256) {{Rijndael}} in Galois Counter Mode with Strong Secure Tags.
+This section defines instantiations of GCM-SST using the Advanced Encryption Standard (AES) and Rijndael with 256-bit keys and 256-bit blocks (Rijndael-256).

 ## AES-GCM-SST

-When GCM-SSM is instantiated with AES (AES-GCM-SST), the keystream generator is AES in counter mode
+When GCM-SST is instantiated with AES (AES-GCM-SST), the keystream generator is AES in counter mode

 Z[i] = ENC(K, N \|\| BE32(i))

 where ENC is the AES Cipher function {{AES}}.
-Big-endian counters align with existing implementations of AES in counter mode.
+The use of big-endian counters aligns with existing AES counter mode implementations.

 ## Rijndael-GCM-SST